FREQUENTLY ASKED QUESTIONS

 - 9:00pm – 11:45pm Back to cabins & lights out (age-dependent curfew)

 Our campers enjoy a very diverse program with fun gameplay and strong instruction alongside unique hobbies and lifetime activities.
 A great camp understands that children have varied interests, so a broad program incorporating athletics (both team and individual), hobbies (cooking, arts & crafts, wall-climbing & ziplining, etc.), lifetime activities, (fishing, golf, woodworking, model-making, etc.) and of course an awesome Water Park is paramount.
 At Camp Pontiac, we are proud to invest resources annually into our daily program and the extensive number of adult staff who run our activities and care for our campers.
-A committed staff makes activities exciting to pique the interest of campers who might not have otherwise given it a try.
+A committed staff creates an exciting activities environment to pique the interest of campers who might not have otherwise given it a try.
 Each activity promotes our campers’ creativity and self-worth, and we work very hard to make each one special to enable all campers to shine in the venue of their choice.

 On the girls’ side, our campers are designated as little sisters through 6th grade with big sisters beginning 7th grade.
 Big sisters contact their littles to introduce themselves before camp.
 On the second night of camp, “sisters” meet each other at the Girls’ Side opening campfire and enjoy bonding activities together.
 There are many other big/little sister activities throughout the summer and big sisters frequently tuck in their little sisters at night.